 2. Payments and Fees.Publisher shall pay Licensor all fees set forth on the Service Order, including any sales, excise, service, use or other taxes now or hereafter imposed upon or required to be collected by Licensor by any authority in connection with this Agreement, excluding taxes based upon Licensor's net income (collectively, the “Fees”).

 2.1 Paid Subscription.
 In the event Publisher elects a Paid Subscription for the Service, the Fees for the Service shall be billed in advance monthly and shall be due thirty (30) days from the date of invoice.The first invoicing will occur immediately after execution of this Agreement.
 Any additional customization or setup fees for additional integration work or work required to add Applicable Sites shall be set forth on a subsequent Service Order Form which shall be governed by the terms of this Agreement.
 Publisher shall be responsible for interest on all Fees overdue by more than thirty (30) days from the date on the invoice at a rate of the lesser of one and one-half percent (1.5%) per month or the maximum rate allowable by applicable law.
+Such interest will accrue on a daily basis and be compounded on a monthly basis.
+Publisher will also be responsible for payment of all reasonable expenses (including reasonable attorneys’ fees and costs) incurred by Licensor in collecting any overdue amounts.

 2.2 Advertising; Revenue Share.
 If Publisher has selected a plan that is supported by advertising, Publisher agrees that Licensor may include advertisements and/or content provided by Licensor and/or a third party (collectively “Ads”) as part of the Service.
 Disqus, in its sole discretion, determines whether the Publisher’s Applicable Site(s) are eligible to receive payments for running advertisements.
 Publisher agrees to comply with any specifications that may be required by Licensor from time to time to enable proper delivery, display, tracking and/or reporting of Ads.
 As a prerequisite to earning Revenue Share, Publisher shall be required to submit valid payment information and relevant tax forms via Licensor’s publisher dashboard.
 Licensor shall have no obligation to pay Publisher in the event Licensor has not received payment from its advertisers.Publisher acknowledges and accepts the risk that third parties may generate impressions, clicks or other actions by fraudulent or improper means (“Fraudulent Activity”).
 Licensor shall have no responsibility or liability to Publisher, and shall have no obligation to pay Publisher, in connection with any Fraudulent Activity.
 Licensor shall pay Publisher the Revenue Share due to Publisher ninety (90) days from the end of each calendar month that Ads are running on the Applicable Site(s).
 Licensor shall not distribute Revenue Share to Publisher is the amount due to Publisher is less than $100.
 Publisher shall be required to claim Revenue Share from Licensor within three (3) months of the date Revenue Share was distributed to Publisher.
 In the event Publisher does not claim Revenue Share within such time period, Licensor shall have the right to reclaim such Revenue Share.
 Licensor reserves the right, in its sole discretion, not to run Ads on the Applicable Site(s) for any reason, or no reason, including, but not limited to, quality of the content or content requirements from Licensor’s advertisers.